NicolasBesson/BlinkyBike/readme.md

 The Blinky Bike project is the ultimate solution to add light system to any Bike, (and electric Bike) using a 5V power bank or the onboard bike Battery.
 It relies on NeoPixel LEDs (WS2812) flexible stripes, for the Front and Rear.
 The system based on an Atmel ATtiny 85 micro-controller, and allows different light modes that can be selected using two water proof switches (One for the Left hand and one for the Right hand).

+## Project Award
+The Blinky Bike project has been awarded of the **First Prize** in June 2016 for the Instructables' Bike contest 2016.
+You can check out the Instructables article [here](http://www.instructables.com/id/Blinky-Bike-a-Light-System-for-Bikes/).

 ## Device Usage
 The device Left and Right buttons are the only interface with the system allowing to :